Skip to main content

 Wellington City heritage inventory

-The heritage inventory is an online tool you can use to search for detailed information on heritage buildings and objects that appear in the District Plan heritage schedules.
+The heritage inventory is an online tool you can use to search for detailed information on heritage buildings, structures and areas that appear in the District Plan heritage schedules.

-It provides a full range of information, including:
+It provides a full range of information, such as:

-• original drawings sourced from Wellington City Archives
+• architectural information, including original drawings sourced from Wellington City Archives

 Access the heritage inventory